iamjimtaylor/iamjimtaylor/_posts/2016-04-21-how-i-became-a-sunday-league-football-manager.md

 category: football
 tags: [football, management, leadership]
 ---

-## How I became a Sunday League Football Manager

 <p class="lead">I never set out to run a Sunday League team and never imagined it would take over as my many hobby for the next 8 years.
 I blame the guy who put me on the bench for a manager-less team one Sunday morning. </p>